How to Force Git Pull to Overwrite Local Files

 Git is a distributed version control system.
 This means that there is a central remote repository, such as Github, used for collaboration with other developers on a project.
 On the other hand, each developer has their own Local Repository on their machine where they can make code changes before pushing them to the remote repository.
 This allows for a streamlined and efficient workflow when collaborating on projects with others.

-1. The Working area or directory is where all your project files stay.
+- The Working area or directory is where all your project files stay.
 Any file changes you make in your project are all in this area of your local repository, which is on your local machine.
-It contains Untracked changes that have not been staged or committed yet.
+It contains Untracked changes that have not yet been staged or committed.

-2. The Staging area is where your project file changes that are ready to be committed stay.
-It contains Tracked changes that would be committed next.
+- The Staging area is where your project file changes that are ready to be committed stay.
+It contains Tracked changes that will be committed next.

-Now that you have understood the kinds of git repositories, let’s understand the error thrown.
+Now that you understand the kinds of git repositories let’s understand the error that was thrown.

 What is This Error - “Untracked working tree file 'some_file.go' would be overwritten by merge”?